If you need gift ideas for bodybuilders, this post is for you.

 The technology is based on velocity based training (VBT).
 VBT is a type of autoregulation that uses bar speed to determine (in real-time) how much you should lift for each set.
 When done correctly, it is more accurate than percentage-based training and RPE-based training.
 This translates to faster progress over time.

-I've personally been putting the Beast to the test in the gym for the past several months (since August 2016).
+I've personally put the Beast to the test.
 My experience with this device has been very positive.
 Overall, it beat my expectations and has some very desirable benefits and use cases.